mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 The following two updates must be performed manually:

-* Populate the **sql** input argument with the SELECT query that retrieves which data should be deleted.
+* Populate the **sql** input argument of **Get Table Data** Actor with the SELECT query that retrieves they keys of the data to be deleted.
+For example, in the delete_ADDRESS.flow you can write the following query because CUSTOMER_ID is the key of ADDRESS table.

   ~~~sql
   SELECT CUSTOMER_ID FROM TAR_CUSTOMER;